Salli Terri: Terri's musical perspective

 A 1960 Toronto Telegram profile of Terri included this observation from the singer/composer/arranger:

 "I don't like words or phrases like 'longhair' or 'the classics' or 'pops' or 'easy listening'…they are 'dividing lines'; words which reinforce and perpetuate outmoded narrow prejudices instead of sweeping them aside.
 To me, the whole world of music is so wide and deep and exciting that there just never will be enough hours in a day or days in a week to let me hear and sing and soak up all the marvelous things available…We all strongly believe there are many different kinds of good music and we are opposed to musical snobbery wherever it exists."

 The author Clyde Gilmour observed "the 'we' included her friend and colleague Laurindo Almeida, the renowned guitarist…conductor Roger Wagner…a flute virtuoso named Martin Ruderman, and Robert E Myers, a Capitol Records executive who often supervises her albums."

 Death

-Salli Terri died on May 5, 1996 in Long Beach, California, USA after a series of strokes.
+Salli Terri died on May 5, 1996, in Long Beach, California, US after a series of strokes.